Skip to content

 SubdirectoryContents

-Removing cache/ is safe; it regenerates on demand.
-Removing snapshots/ discards rollback history.
+Removing marketplace/ is safe; it regenerates on demand.
+Removing plugins/snapshots/ discards rollback history.

 Next